 Yes!! freelancing is a super cool business.

-But, you’ll soon realize that as your work starts expanding and you start getting more clients, your customer management traits would be severely tested.
+But, you’ll soon realize that as your work starts expanding and you start getting more clients, it becomes super difficult to manage each of them.

 Freelancing is no less than a full-time job.
 In fact, in most cases, you end up working for more than the set 8 hours per day!